benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

   'meta_value'  => 'true',
 ));

-// Now things get unnecessarily complex. the end of this foreach is a long way away. foreach ($kittens as $i => $kitten) {
+// Now things get complex. the end of this foreach is a long way away. foreach ($kittens as $i => $kitten) {
   $original_id = $kitten->ID;
   $title = $kitten->post_title;